abrinckm/smart-chain-binary/README.md

 # Binance Smart Chain Binary

-::: WARNING: BSC fullnode and Relayers has mostly stabilized, but we are still making some breaking changes.
+:warning:BSC fullnode and Relayers has mostly stabilized, but we are still making some breaking changes.

 [Binance Smart Chain](https://www.binance.org/en/smartChain)(BSC) brings the interoperability and programmability of the Ethereum Virtual Machine (EVM) to Binance Chain.
 While Binance DEX will remain as the major liquidity pool, BSC envisions a rich dApp ecosystem running on it and having tokens flow between two chains, with relatively lower transaction fees and faster confirmation time.

-[Rialto Network](https://explorer.binance.org/smart-testnet) is the first try to run in parallel with a new[ Binance Chain Testnet](https://explorer.binance.org/testnet) (Chain-id: Binance-Chain-Kongo) providing the concrete inter-communication capability.
+[Rialto Network](https://explorer.binance.org/smart-testnet):rocket: is the first try to run in parallel with a new[ Binance Chain Testnet](https://explorer.binance.org/testnet) (Chain-id: Binance-Chain-Kongo) providing the concrete inter-communication capability.
 To join the previous testnet, please go to this [page](https://github.com/binance-chain/node-binary)

 ### Install prebuilt bc fullnode and cli